apache/mesos/docs/cni.md

 that works out-of-the-box with Mesos CNI.

-Calico takes a pure Layer-3 approach to networking, allocating a unique, routable IP address to each Meso task.
+Calico takes a pure Layer-3 approach to networking, allocating a unique, routable IP address to each Mesos task.
 Task routes are distributed by a BGP vRouter run on each Agent, which leverages the existing Linux kernel forwarding engine without needing tunnels, NAT, or overlays.
 Additionally, Calico supports rich and flexible network